samulipo/samulipo.github.io/index.md

 In June 2022, together with Säde Hormio and Raul Hakli, I organized the first <a href="https://blogs.helsinki.fi/institutional-epistemology/" target="_blank">Institutional epistemology workshop</a> at the University of Helsinki. <a href="https://www.institutionalepistemology.net" target="_blank">INES2023</a> took place in June 2023.

 Together with Pantelis Analytis (Odense, Denmark) and Jacob Habinek (IAS, Sweden), I organize a series of workshops <a href="https://www.nordicscisci.net" target="_blank">Nordic Network for the Science of Science</a> (funded by NOS-HS, 2022-2023).
-In 2024, the nordic network transformed into the **European Network for the Science of Science (EUROSCISCI)**.
+In 2024, the nordic network transformed into the <a href="https://www.euroscisci.net" target="_blank">European Network for the Science of Science (EUROSCISCI)</a>.

 ### Recent publications
 - <a href="https://osf.io/preprints/psyarxiv/35w76" target="_blank">Group problem solving: Diversity versus diffusion</a>, forthcoming in COGSCI 2024, Jonard, Nicolas, Samuli Reijula and Luigi Marengo (2024-05)